Learning Culture

 7 Ways to Build a Learning Culture That Extends Beyond Training Programs

-Your organization will benefit by nurturing a learning culture.
-You’ll need to take some key steps to ensure your company approaches this learning philosophy in a way that sticks.
-We outline the seven most important, below—or you can cut right to the chase and download our ebook on how to become a Learning Organization:
+To build and nurture a learning culture, you’ll need to take some key steps to ensure your company approaches this learning philosophy in a way that sticks.
+We outline the seven most important below—or you can cut right to the chase and download our ebook on how to become a learning organization.

 1. Create and share a learning culture mission statement

-Your team will have a difficult time figuring out learning successes and failures without a clear mission statement.
+Your team members need a clear mission statement to determine learning successes and failures.
 If you don’t know what you want to accomplish with your learning culture, how will you know if you accomplished anything?

-Give your team direction, and make your mission statement as clear as possible.
-Use specific language, decide what you want to achieve, and state how you’re going to achieve it.
+Give your team direction, and make your mission statement as straightforward as possible.
+Use specific language, decide what you want to achieve, and state how you will achieve it.

 • Bad: “At Dunder Mifflin, we will embrace learning in everything we do.”